DUI Lawyer in Norristown, PA

 A BAC at this level for a first offense will also result in a fine between $500 and $5,000, a required drug and alcohol evaluation, and a 12-month suspension of your license.

-The consequences of a conviction are serious and only get worse for repeat offenses or higher BAC levels.
+The consequences of a conviction are severe and only get worse for repeat offenses or higher BAC levels.
 A DUI lawyer in Norristown, PA will help you understand the charges and penalties you face and explore options for arranging a plea bargain, entering a diversion program, or fighting the charges.

 DUI Statistics in Norristown